$\mathbf{O}(D,D)$ completion of the Friedmann equations: The paradigm: review of the Einstein Double Field Equations

 Our starting point for this paper is to consider purely Riemannian backgrounds in the above equation (\textit{c.f.~}non-Riemannian ones~\cite{Morand:2017fnv}).
 In such cases, \eqref{GenEinstein} reduces to

 where $R$ and $R_{\mu\nu}$ stand for the usual Ricci scalar and tensor in string frame, respectively, while $H_{\mu\nu\rho}$ is the field strength of the $B$-field.
-The skew-symmetric $K_{[\mu\nu]}$ and the symmetric $K_{(\mu\nu)}$ can be understood (up to equations of motion) as the matter sources for the $B$-field and the traceless part of the metric, respectively, while $\To$ corresponds to the matter sourcing the trace of the metric and the dilaton.
-The terms on the right-hand side of the latter two equations are absent in SUGRA, and their inclusion above characterizes a modification, or conceptual generalization, of standard SUGRA cosmology in terms of how the matter sources are coupled to the stringy gravity sector.
+The skew-symmetric $K_{[\mu\nu]}$ and the symmetric $K_{(\mu\nu)}$ can be understood (up to equations of motion) as the matter sources for the $B$-field and the traceless part of the metric, respectively, while $\To$ corresponds to the matter sourcing the trace of the metric and the dilaton, \be \To:=e^{2d}\times\frac{\delta \cL_{{\rm{matter}}}}{\delta d}\,. \ee The terms on the right-hand side of the latter two equations in (\ref{EDFE}) are absent in conventional SUGRA (though the dilaton coupling has been considered in the context of spatial O$(d,d)$ in \cite{Gasperini:2007ar,Gasperini:2004ss}), and their inevitable inclusion above characterizes a modification, or conceptual generalization, of standard SUGRA cosmology in terms of how the matter sources are coupled to the stringy gravity sector.
 The inclusion of these terms puts all gravitational fields on an equal footing, and crucially is a direct result of imposing thoroughly the $\ODD$ symmetry on the DFT action coupled to matter.

 Together with the above equations, there is also an on-shell conservation law for the stringy energy-momentum tensor, arising from `doubled' general covariance.
 This is also consistent with the fact that the stringy Einstein curvature tensor is, by construction, covariantly conserved off-shell \cite{Park:2015bza}.
 On Riemannian backgrounds this conservation law reduces to the equations \be \na^{\mu}\EK_{(\mu\nu)}-2\partial^{\mu}\phi\,\EK_{(\mu\nu)}+\half H_{\nu}{}^{\lambda\mu}\EK_{[\lambda\mu]}-\half\partial_{\nu}\To=0\,, \qquad\na^{\mu}\!\left(e^{-2\phi}\EK_{[\mu\nu]}\right)=0\,. \ee